maiderbaltasar/CaMIFPTML/README.md

 # CaM IFPTML model development

-Maider Baltasar-Marchueta,1 Naia López,1 Sara Alicante,2 Iratxe Barbolla,1 Markel Garcia Ibarluzea,3,4 Rafael Ramis Cortés,3,4 Ane Miren Salomon,1 Arantza Muguruza-Montero,2 Eider Nuñez,2 Aritz Leonardo,3,4 Sonia Arrasate,1 Nuria Sotomayor,1 Alvaro Villarroel,2 Aitor Bergara,3,4 Esther Lete, 1 and Humberto González-Díaz,1,2,5
+Maider Baltasar-Marchueta, Naia López, Sara M-Alicante, Iratxe Barbolla, Markel Garcia Ibarluzea, Rafael Ramis Cortés, Ane Miren Salomon, Arantza Muguruza-Montero, Eider Nuñez, Aritz Leonardo, Sonia Arrasate, Nuria Sotomayor, Matthew M Montemore, Alvaro Villarroel, * Aitor Bergara, * Esther Lete, * and Humberto González-Díaz*

-1 Department of Organic and Inorganic Chemistry, University of the Basque Country UPV/EHU, 48940, Leioa, Spain.
+M. Baltasar-Marchueta, N. López, I. Barbolla, A. M. Salomon, S. Arrasate, N. Sotomayor, E. Lete, H. González-Díaz Department of Organic and Inorganic Chemistry, University of the Basque Country UPV/EHU, 48940, Leioa, Spain.
+E-mail: esther.lete@ehu.eus, humberto.gonzalezdiaz@ehu.eus

+M. Baltasar-Marchueta, M. M. Montemore
+Department of Chemical and Biomolecular Engineering, Tulane University, 6823 St Charles Avenue, New Orleans, Louisiana 70118, United States.

-2 Biofisika Institute, CSIC-UPV/EHU, 48940, Leioa, Spain.
+S. M-Alicante, A. Muguruza-Montero, E. Nuñez, A. Villarroel, H. González-Díaz Biofisika Institute, CSIC-UPV/EHU, 48940, Leioa, Spain.

-3 Donostia International Physics Center, Donostia, Spain.
+E-mail: gbxbimua@ehu.eus

-4 Departament of Physics and EHU Quantum Center, University of the Basque Country, UPV/EHU, Leioa, Spain.
+S. M-Alicante, M. Garcia Ibarluzea, R. Ramis Cortés, E. Nuñez, A. Leonardo, A. Bergara Department of Physics and EHU Quantum Center, University of the Basque Country, UPV/EHU, Leioa, Spain.
+E-mail: a.bergara@ehu.eus

+M. Garcia Ibarluzea, R. Ramis Cortés, A. Leonardo, A. Bergara Donostia International Physics Center, Donostia, Spain.

+A. Muguruza-Montero
+Department of Physiology, Faculty of Medicine and Nursery, University of the Basque Country (UPV/EHU), Leioa, Spain.

+H. González-Díaz
-5 IKERBASQUE, Basque Foundation for Science, 48011, Bilbao, Spain.
+IKERBASQUE, Basque Foundation for Science, 48011, Bilbao, Spain.

-* Corresponding authors: AV = gbxbimua@ehu.eus (Biological assays); AB = a.bergara@ehu.eus (Docking studies); EL = esther.lete@ehu.eus (Organic synthesis); HGD = humberto.gonzalezdiaz@ehu.eus (Machine Learning).
+Keywords: Drug Discovery; Calmodulin; Riluzole; Chemoinformatic; Machine Learning; Molecular Synthesis; Biological Assays; Docking Studies.

-Abstract.
-Calmodulin is implicated in several neurodegenerative diseases and cardiovascular diseases which makes it an interesting area of research.
-Understanding these conditions at a molecular level, particularly how calmodulin interacts with various signalling molecules, is vital for developing targeted therapies.
-In this context, this research focused on developing a machine learning model to predict the efficacy of different assays and drugs of diseases related to CaM under different boundary conditions.
-To achieve this, we compiled a comprehensive dataset including commercialized drugs and experimental compounds targeting CaM complexes.
-We employed statistical models, specifically following the IFPTML pathway, to identify key factors influencing these activities.
-Furthermore, a case study on riluzole derivatives was conducted.
-Riluzole was chosen as target drug for its significant role in modulating Ca2+-dependent interactions between calmodulin and target proteins.
-The study involved synthesizing riluzole derivatives, performing biological assays, and conducting docking studies to evaluate their efficacy.
-The predictive model developed was then applied to assess these derivatives, demonstrating its practical utility in predicting their potential as therapeutic agents.
-This research not only advances our understanding of CaM-related diseases but also provides a framework for developing new treatments based on predictive modelling.
+Recently, numerous models have been developed to predict drug interactions with molecules.
+However, integrating diverse data sources and improving the accuracy of biological activity predictions remains a challenge.
+This work proposes a novel solution that addresses these limitations.
+Here, we have developed a machine learning model to predict the efficacy of different assays and drugs for diseases related to calmodulin.
+To achieve this, we have compiled a comprehensive dataset including commercialized drugs and experimental compounds targeting CaM complexes.
+We have used the IFPTML modelling technique to identify key factors influencing these activities.
+We have also synthesized novel riluzole derivatives and have tested them both experimentally as well as computationally.
+Biological assays and molecular docking studies have been performed to provide a molecular-scale picture of the molecule-CaM interaction.
+Moreover, as a validation of the utility of the model in drug design, we have tested the model on these derivatives.
+We have found that the model correctly predicts which derivatives were most bioactive, indicating that this framework can be used to identify promising candidates for new drug formulations.
+This research not only advances our understanding of CaM-related diseases but also provides an effective framework for developing new treatments based on predictive modelling.